Travel & Destinations

 Searching for critters two weeks after Hurricane Matthew, with construction work and heavy rain carrying a surface buoy in surface current!

 Imagine yourself swimming with sea cows!
 They are round, big and super sweet.
 The West Indian Manatee is the official name for the sea cows that swim around the Caribbean and Florida.
-Do not confuse Manatees with Dugons, which are the same family but have a longer snout and a different tail.
 The most amazing trip!

 Sunny Malibu Beach, along the South Pacific highway and close to Los Angeles, Santa Monica and Hollywood, offers some very interesting diving!
 If you are on a holiday around here, try something different and go fun diving in a kelp forest!